researchart/fse20/submissions/reusable/fse-533/README.md

 This directory contains all the scripts used to run the experiments, treat the resulting data, and then generate the graph shown in the paper.

-All scripts must be executed from the parent directory, e.g., `./scripts/experiments.sh`.
+All scripts must be executed from the parent directory, e.g., `./scripts/experiments-original.sh`.

 The files of this directory are:

-1. `experiments.sh` - Generates a command queue and outputs the experiment commands to a new file `commandqueue.txt`.
+1. `experiments-original.sh` - Generates a command queue and outputs the experiment commands to a new file `commandqueue.txt`.
 This set of commands use Java versions of the original programs used by [Offutt et al. (1996)][1].
 Each command represents one independent run;
 2. `experiments-large.sh` - Generates a command queue and outputs the experiment commands to a new file `commandqueue.txt`.
 This set of commands use the 10 large Java programs reported in the paper.
 A few test cases and/or tested classes were excluded from the mutation analysis according to their respective project's `pom.xml` exclusion criteria, or to avoid incompatibilities with [PIT][3].
 Each command represents one independent run;
 3. `treatment.R` - R script that collects and treats the experimental data contained in the "experiments" directory;
 4. `mutationscore.R` - Computes the mutation score of each program using all mutants using the experimental data contained in the "experiments" directory;